Ivan Lawrence

-Sir Ivan John Lawrence (born 24 December 1936) is a former British Conservative Member of Parliament and criminal barrister.
+Sir Ivan John Lawrence, KC (born 24 December 1936) is a former British Conservative Member of Parliament and criminal barrister.

 Early life and legal career

 Born in Brighton, Lawrence was the only child of parents of Russian-Romanian Jewish descent.
 Alma Cogan, a successful singer of traditional pop music in the post-war period, was his cousin.
 Lawrence was educated at the former Brighton, Hove and Sussex Grammar School where he won a State Scholarship, and is President of the School's Old Boys' Association.
-He read Jurisprudence at Christ Church, Oxford from 1955 to 1957, where he became president of the Oxford University Progressive Jewish Society. and founded "Crime Concern".
+He read Jurisprudence at Christ Church, Oxford from 1957 to 1960, where he became president of the Oxford University Progressive Jewish Society, and founded Crime Concern.
 He did National Service in the RAF from 1955 to 1957, serving in Malta during the Suez Crisis.